This post may contain affiliate links which won’t change your price but will share some commission.

 The truth is, it takes some work to get started using an electric pressure cooker.
 You need to have a basic understanding of how it works and the basic guidelines before it starts to feel easy.
 That’s why I put together a whole step-by-step guide for how to use the Instant Pot.

 And, I’m taking that guide one step further today by sharing these easy Instant Pot recipes for beginners round-up!

-This list is organized into two main categories: one-ingredient recipes and easy meals and side dishes.
+This list of Easy & Healthy Instant Pot Recipes is organized into two main categories: one-ingredient recipes and easy meals and side dishes.
 As you get started using your Instant Pot, feel free to reach out and ask me any questions in the comments section.

 You can also join my free Facebook group where I share easy and healthy Instant Pot recipes.
 Or, if you’re looking for more Instant Pot meals, check out my entire index.